 It is the policy of the Foundation to maintain unrestricted reserves for the long term, at a level, to provide sufficient funds to cover the unrestricted element of management, administration and support costs.
 The board of Trustees has determined the minimum level of free unrestricted reserves should be sufficient to cover six months of labour costs and one year of overhead costs, excluding any donated goods and services.
 At current levels this represents £332k per annum which excludes any donated goods and services element of costs.
-At present, free reserves (being the general unrestricted funds excluding designations and fixed assets) are £764k which more than meets this minimum reserve level.
+At present, free reserves (being the general unrestricted funds excluding designations and fixed assets) are £790k which more than meets this minimum reserve level.

-It is important that we have enough financial resources to respond to emergency situations that sit within our scope and priorities.
+It is important that we have enough financial resources to respond to emergency situations that sit within our scope of Health, Equality, Learning and Poverty.